Translate the interface of your app to other languages to let more users use your app.

 If your app uses Static Entities, check Working with Static Entities for more information.

 Adding a new language and translating the text

 To add a new language and translate your app, do the following in Service Studio:

 Go to the Data tab and right-click on the Multilingual Locales.
 Then, select Add Locale.
 The Select Locale window opens.

-Select a locale and then select OK.
-The translations editor opens.
+Select a locale and then click OK to open the translations editor.

-Note the language code, as you need it later.
+Make note of the language code, since you will need it later.
 For example, for Portuguese (Portugal) the code is pt-PT.

 See Translating with the translation editor for more information on how to use the editor.

 Translate the text in the Translation in (language code) column.
-Click on Done when you finish.
+Click Done when you are finished.

-When you finish translating the text in your app, you need to create a language switcher to show the translations in the app.
+After you finish translating the text in your app, you then need to create a language switcher to show the available translations.